Led by Mrs Bishton

 Whole School approach

-School staff recognise the importance of responding to pupils’ questions as part of the taught RSE curriculum and as they arise
+School staff recognise the importance of responding to pupils’ questions as part of the taught RSHE curriculum and as they arise

-Please see RSE overview below to see objectives for each year group:
+Please see RSHE overview below to see objectives for each year group: